Gamate: Games

-Games cartridges for the Gamate are slim plastic cards with exposed pins, similar to PC-Engine or Sega Master System cards.
+Games cartridges for the Gamate are slim plastic cards with exposed pins, similar to PC-Engine or Master System cards.
 Within the large illustrations are the game title and, unlike most systems, a simple numerical designation (C1-001, C1-002, etc.), making organization reasonably simple for collectors.
 The exact number of games released remains unknown.
 Some articles regarding the Gamate state it has "about 35 games or so", but the true number may be closer to 70.
 One contributing factor to this ambiguity is that as Bit Corp. had passed into bankruptcy, games continued to be published by UMC, but very few left the Asian market.

 Many titles are clones of popular games from the era (Tetris, Bomberman, Lode Runner, Battle City, etc.).
 Bit Corp. (and later UMC) is given sole credit within each game, but inconsistencies in game content and labeling make it far more likely that several developers were involved in designing individual games; two external developers are currently known, Gamtec and Hengmao Electronics.
 Some titles suffer from assorted bugs.
 A few titles seem to be original concepts, and a great many more remain mysterious due to their scarcity.

 While in general the higher-numbered games were released later and in smaller quantities, there seems to be little correlation with this principle prior to the C1-040's, with random numbers inexplicably difficult to find.